Play · Learn · Connect…Naturally!

-Hand-In-Hand Nature Education is an outdoor educational program located in the Comox Valley and Campbell River that is designed to offer a unique learning experience for children 2.5 to 17 years old.
-Our Early Years Program is for forest friends 2.5 to 5 years of age and our Forest Buds Program is for forest friends 5 to 9 years old.
+Hand-In-Hand Nature Education is an outdoor educational program located in the Comox Valley and Campbell River that is designed to offer a unique learning experience for children 6 months to 17 years old.
+Our Nestlings Program is for forest friends 6 months – 3 years old, our Early Years Programs are for forest friends 2.5 to 5 years of age and our Forest Buds Program is for forest friends 5 to 9 years old.
 In addition to our school year programs, we also offer Spring Break and Summer Camp Programs, an Annual Vancouver Island Nature Education Campference for forest friends and beach buddies 2 to 17 years old, and Nature-Based Consultation Services (also available online) for all levels of education…(pre)schools, early years centres, graduate programs, recreational centres and any and all interested adults.
 With our “outdoor classrooms” set in nature and the 4 seasons providing multiple learning opportunities, our possibilities are endless!
 Our Early Years Program is offered Monday to Friday outside from 9am to 12pm, with our optional Extended Afternoon Hours Program offered at our Cumberland and Comox ROOTS Programs, which is a combination of outdoor and indoor experiences running until 3pm.
 All of our programs are facilitated by Nature Educators (most of whom have either an ECE, ECEA and/or B.Ed).
 Our Early Years Program, which has a ratio of no more than 1 Nature Educator to 8 forest friends, expands on the BC Ministry of Education’s Early Learning Framework, with an emphasis on a child-led, nature and play-based curriculum that encourages preschoolers to engage with their environment through art, music, games, physical activities and group learning…GO NATURE!!!

 Click here if you're wondering, "What is Nature Education?"